bassosimone/libremk_platform/README.md

 The purpose of this repository is to provide portable, hookable replacements for common socket and related APIs.
-The objective is to provide a common API that can be used both on Unix and on Windows to implement basic networking stuff where it's possible to provide thread-local replacements for each API.
+The objective is to provide a common API that can be used both on Unix and on Windows to implement basic networking stuff with the option to provide thread-local replacements for each API.

 Measurement Kit code should use this API as its lowest level API.
 Dependencies and code contributed to [Measurement